jykn/blogdown/content/talk/ISOQOL2022 persona/index.md

 summary: This short presentation at [ISOQOL 2020](https://www.isoqol.org/participate-in-isoqol-2022/) focuses on using personas that illustrated the lived experience of older adults so that HCPs gain awareness about how PROMs can provide contextual information about patients' unique life situation.
 #tags:
 #- Source Themes
-title: Seeing the person behind the numbers: Personas to develop empathy and support the use of patient-reported outcome measures
+title: "Seeing the person behind the numbers: Personas to develop empathy and support the use of patient-reported outcome measures"
 #url_code: 'https://pubmed.ncbi.nlm.nih.gov/30688670/'
 #url_dataset: '#'
 #url_pdf: https://pubmed.ncbi.nlm.nih.gov/30688670/